 West Nile virusTransmitted to humans by mosquitoes, the virus is present on every continent except Antarctica

-West Nile virus (WNV) is transmitted to humans by mosquitoes; the virus is present on every continent except Antarctica.
+West Nile virus (WNV) is transmitted to animals, birds and humans by mosquitoes.

 Most people who become infected with WNV do not have symptoms.
 Approximately 20 percent develop symptoms which may include fever, headache, tiredness, body aches, nausea, and skin rash.

 Immunocompromised travellers, those over 50 years of age and individuals with pre-existing medical conditions are at increased risk of developing severe illness.

 There is no vaccine to prevent this disease in humans.
 Travellers should avoid mosquito bites day and night when visiting risk areas.

 West Nile virus (WNV) is a mosquito-borne virus of the Flaviviridae family within the genus Flavivirus.
 WNV belongs to the Japanese encephalitis antigenic group of Flaviviruses, which includes Kunjin, Murray Valley and St. Louis encephalitis viruses.
 Infection with WNV is a zoonosis, a disease which can be passed from animals to humans.